jkatzsam/jkatzsam.github.io/index.md

 # Biography

 I am a postdoc working with <a href="https://nowak.ece.wisc.edu/">Robert Nowak</a> at the University of Wisconsin, and was previously a postdoc at the Paul G. Allen School of Computer Science & Engineering at the University of Washington under <a href="https://homes.cs.washington.edu/~jamieson/about.html">Kevin Jamieson</a>.
-I completed my PhD in the electrical and computer engineering at the University of Michigan under <a href="https://web.eecs.umich.edu/~cscott/">Clayton Scott</a>  and double-majored in mathematics and philosophy at the University of Chicago.
+I completed my Ph.D. in the electrical and computer engineering at the University of Michigan under <a href="https://web.eecs.umich.edu/~cscott/">Clayton Scott</a>  and receive my B.A. in mathematics and philosophy at the University of Chicago.

 My research focuses on developing practical machine learning algorithms that adaptively collect data to accelerate learning.
 My recent research interests include active learning, multi-armed bandits, and black-box optimization.
 I am also very interested in applications of machine learning that promote the social good.
 As a fellow at Data Science for Social Good (University of Chicago), I helped develop the <a href="https://dssg.uchicago.edu/lid/">Legislative Influence Detector</a>.